 What initially rolls out will be program management, then impact measurement, with fundraising not even being released until the fall.
 I think it’s safe to assume none of those releases will have full feature parity with their equivalent current products.
 (Though they should have some new cool features of their own.)
 And Salesforce has said that they are not planning a new payment processing platform (like Elevate.)

 I honestly just don’t know what to expect out of the actual Nonprofit Cloud product offering.
 It’s barely even available for anyone to get their hands on.
 There’s some way partners can get a learning org or… something… (I haven’t even tried.)
 Anway, as noted above, what comes out in the next few releases is going to be minimum viable, so I feel no urgency around it.
-(I’m sure I would feel urgency if I worked for an independent software vendors (ISV) that had an AppExchange product that I’d need to rebuild to be compatible with the new model.)
+(I’m sure I would feel urgency if I worked for an independent software vendor (ISV) that had an AppExchange product that I’d need to rebuild to be compatible with the new model.)